bmilcs/odin-tic-tac-toe/README.md

 ## Summary

 Modular design pattern & factory functions were the core lessons practiced in this project and I have to say that I'm a huge fan.
 Modular design allows us to keep the global namespace tidy and selectively allow variables & methods to poke through, much like a firewall.
-Factory functions, an alternative to constructor functions, eliminate the use of the `new` keyword and allow us to explicitly define how our objects are to behave.
+Factory functions, an alternative to constructor functions, eliminate the use of the `new` keyword when instantiating objects and allow us to explicitly define how our objects are to behave.

 Using these skill sets, here is how I designed a game of Tic Tac Toe: